 Madison’s first goal in the war was to take Canada.
 Madison, along with many Americans, assumed capturing Canada would not be difficult.
 Thomas Jefferson had once remarked, “[The] [a]cquisition of Canada will be a mere matter of marching.”
 However, the situation Americans found in Canada was not what was expected.
 The 7,000 American soldiers involved in the invasion were untrained, poorly led, and self-serving.
 The invasion was a complete failure.
 Within only a few months, the British pushed the Americans back and taken all of what was then the Michigan territory.

 Fact #5: The War of 1812 inspired the Star-Spangled Banner.

 While negotiating the exchange of prisoners, Francis Scott Key was held on a British ship for the entirety of the Battle of Baltimore.
 From his place on the ship, he could see the American Fort McHenry, which became the center of the British’s attacks.
 Key nervously watched hoping to see the American flag flying at the end of the bombardment, signifying that American troops still held the fort.
 When the attack concluded, the sight of the large American flag flying above the fort inspired Key, and on the back of a letter, he composed the first draft of a poem titled “Defence of Fort M’Henry.”
 Following the war, the poem was set to music by John Stafford Smith.
-In 1931, President Woodrow Wilson officially acknowledged “The Star-Spangled Banner” as America’s national anthem.
+In 1931, President Herbert Hoover officially acknowledged “The Star-Spangled Banner” as America’s national anthem.

 Fact #6: Many famous Americans fought and served during the War of 1812.